golang/dep/docs/failure-modes.md

 title: Failure Modes
 ---

 Like all complex, network-oriented software, dep has known failure modes.
 These generally fall into two categories: I/O and logical.
-I/O errors arise from unexpected responses to system calls when dep is interacting with the network or local disk.
+I/O errors arise from unexpected responses to system calls that interact with the network or local disk.
 Logical failures occur when dep encounters issues within the package management problem domain.

 ## I/O errors